Old Fashioned Baked Beans with Bacon

 • Preheat oven to 325ºF

 • Pour the sauce over the beans and mix to coat.
 Add bacon pieces, stir and pour half of the bean mixture into the bean pot over the 4 onion pieces.
 Add the remaining onion pieces and pour in the remaining sauce.
-Season with more black pepper and add the remaining ¼ cup of molasses; stir just the top to spread the molasses evenly.
+Season with more mixed peppercorns, and add the remaining ¼ cup of molasses; stir just the top to spread the molasses evenly.

 • Pour in enough of the reserved liquid to cover the bean mixture.